 And all evidence suggests that inequality will feature even more prominently in politics around the world for years to come.
 Unemployment rates have soared in large parts of the world.
 Even the highly educated are struggling to find jobs.

-With Unequal, I will attempt to track various aspects of inequality around the world, focusing especially on South Asia.
+Unequal is my attempt to track various aspects of inequality around the world, focusing especially on South Asia.

 Wish me luck.
 And yes, please subscribe and share.